MauiJerry/poseCamTox_dev/docs/Manage LandmarkFilterMenu.md

     def Rebuild(self):
         """
         Apply the selected filter:
-          1) Resolve key -> csv using 'landmarkfilter_csv' table.
+          1) Resolve key -> csv using 'landmarkfiltermenu_csv' table.
           2) Set 'landmark_mask.par.file' to that csv (or to LandmarkFilterCSV if key=='custom').
           3) Build channel list from either:
              - ALL: expand every 'name' in landmark_names to name_x/y/z